 To that end, many people will take the opportunity to mention the broken coffee machine in the break room or disparage an annoying coworker as a means of starting a conversation.

-However, we recommend that you keep such negative statements to a minimum, particularly when initiating workplace conversations.
+However, it’s best to keep such negative statements to a minimum, particularly when initiating workplace conversations.

 After all, you wouldn’t want to become known as the company’s resident Debbie Downer.